• Skip to main content

 glazed shallots

 After braising the shallots you end up with a thick, syrupy sweet and delicious glaze that coats the top of them.
-They’re sure to be a huge hit and a wonderful side for Thanksgiving.
-These caramelized shallots pair beautifully with everything at the Thanksgiving table!
+They're a wonderful side for Thanksgiving.

 I made Glazed Shallots for the first time at Thanksgiving one year and have been obsessed with them ever since.
 Who knew a little onion could taste so good?